loscrossos/core_framepackstudio/README.md

 ## Step-by-Step video guide

-you can watch step-by-step guides for your OS
+you can watch step-by-step guides for your OS.
+This is the same information as the next chapter.

 OS	    | Step-by-step install tutorial
 ---	    | ---
 Mac	    | https://youtu.be/wsv0segH_Tw